LHTRI/DataScience/README.md

-# Study process of Data Science and and typical projects
+# Study process of Data Science and typical projects

 ## 1. Introduction to Data Science
 ### 1.1.
 Data Science Methodology